bixb922/crank-organ/doc-software/README.md

 Also: Always keep a copy of the MIDI files on your PC.

 To restore a backup: If you start with an empty ESP32S3, install the software as per installation instructions.
-Copy the backed up tunelib.json, lyrics.json and config.json to the /data folder.
 Copy the MIDI files to the /tunelib folder.
+Then copy the backed up tunelib.json, lyrics.json and config.json to the /data folder.
+Reboot.

 Also: for important files such as tunelib.json, pinout files, lyrics, up to 3 backup files are kept in the data folder.
+At most one backup file per day is kept.
 The date in the filename is the day the backup was stored, excluding the changes of that date.
 These backups are used as fallback in case of possible problems.

 # 19. Recent changes